Unidata/awips2/docs/dev/awips-development-environment.md

       * Set to **/awips2/python/bin/python**

-        > Note: Add all paths to the SYSTEM pythonpath if prompted
+        !!! note "Add all paths to the SYSTEM pythonpath if prompted"

 1. There might be some unresolved errors.
 These should be made to warnings instead.